 One things for sure, the Marie Kondo express train is gathering momentum, so maybe it’s time to jump aboard and get your belonings in order!

-If you want to read a little more, why not check out our next article about how to present your home.
+If you want to read a little more, why not check out our next article, How Kirstie and Phil can help you reinvigorate your property.